skip to content

 Independent Commission Against Corruption (ICAC)

 The ICAC’s functions are designed to further the identification and investigation of corruption in public administration, and the prevention or minimisation of corruption in public administration, including through referral of potential issues, education and evaluation of practices, policies and procedures [s 3(1)(a)].
-It is intended that the ICAC will exercise its functions only in relation to corruption in public administration and matters that raise potential issues of misconduct or maladministration in public administration will be referred to another agency or to a public authority [s 3(2)].
+It is intended that the ICAC will exercise its functions only in relation to corruption in public administration.
+Matters that raise potential issues of misconduct or maladministration in public administration will be referred to another agency or to a public authority [s 3(2)].

 The Independent Commission Against Corruption has the following prescribed functions [s 7]:

-• investigate and refer it to a law enforcement agency for any further investigation and prosecution; or
+• identify corruption in public administration and either investigate and refer it to a law enforcement agency for further investigation and prosecution, or refer it to a law enforcement agency for investigation and prosecution

 Action that may be taken [s 24]

-• investigated by ICAC; or
+• investigated by ICAC, or

 To find out more information or make a complaint, visit the ICAC website (for reporting corruption) or the OPI website.

-Independent Commission Against Corruption (ICAC) : Last Revised: Thu Feb 17th 2022
+Independent Commission Against Corruption (ICAC) : Last Revised: Tue Feb 4th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.